zraly/humbleicons/readme.md

 }
 ```

-Second, call the icon with modificators:
+Then, call the icon with modificators:

 ```php
 echo $humbleicons->icon('check', 'big flip-horizontal'); // renders 'check' icon with modificators